7kW VS 22kW EV Charging - What's the difference? Which is better?

 2. The expensive cost of upgrading your fuse to a three-phase electricity supply

-Upgrading your fuse to three-phase will be expensive, with costs starting from £1,500 plus VAT.
-But that price is not guaranteed.
-In actuality, the cost of upgrading your electricity supply to three-phase can average between £3,500-£5,500 (excluding VAT).
-In some cases, a three-phase fuse upgrade for a 22kW charger can even reach up to £15,000, depending on the complexity of the job.
+Upgrading your fuse to three-phase will be expensive, starting from £1,500 plus VAT.
+In actuality, upgrading your electricity supply to a three-phase can average between £3,500 and £5,500 (excluding VAT).
+Sometimes, a three-phase fuse upgrade for a 22kW charger can reach up to £15,000, depending on the job’s complexity.

-And that’s not including the additional expenses of purchasing a 22kW EV charging point and having it installed, which would also be much more than a standard 7.4kW EV charger.
+And that’s not including the additional expenses of purchasing a 22kW EV charging point and installing it, which would also be much more than a standard 7.4kW EV charger.

 Is it worth getting a 22kW EV charger at home?

-In our professional opinion, we feel that a 7kW EV charger is more worthwhile than a 22kW charger, as most homes in the UK have a single-phase electricity supply and electric vehicles tend to have a 7kW approximate maximum charging rate.
-By investing in a 7kW EV charger, you don’t have to spend substantial time or money upgrading your fuse in order to take advantage of 22kW.
+That said, in our professional opinion, it’s not worth getting a 22kW EV charger for one electric car at home.
+A 7kW EV charger is more than enough.
+And since most homes in the UK have a single-phase electricity supply and electric vehicles tend to have a 7kW maximum charging rate, 7kW home chargers are the better choice as you don’t have to spend substantial time or money upgrading your fuse.

-That being said, if you have three-phase electricity in your home, are happy to spend more on a 22kW EV charger, and have an electric vehicle that can take 22kW capacity, then yes, 22kW charging will be worthwhile as your vehicle will charge at the fastest rate possible at home.
-Otherwise, we recommend sticking to a 7.4kW home charger as 22kW comes with expensive costs and not everyone can reap the benefits.
+Of course, if you have three-phase electricity in your home, are happy to spend more on a 22kW EV charger, and have an electric vehicle with a 22kW maximum charging rate, then yes, 22kW charging may be more worthwhile for you, as you can charge your EV fastest rate possible at home.
+Otherwise, we recommend sticking to a 7.4kW home charger as 22kW comes with timely upgrades, expensive costs and not every electric car can take advantage of the higher power output.

 Please note that 22kW AC home charging is different to DC rapid charging (the charging points found at motorway service stations).

-Interested in a 7kW or 22kW home EV charger?
+Interested in a 7kW home charger or 22kW home EV charger?